January 2021 Letter to the Editor from Dr. Laurie Borowicz

-WIOA Youth offers out-of-school youth (16 to 24 years old) an opportunity to participate in training that will assist them in obtaining employment.
-Funding through WIOA provides financial assistance with tuition, fees, books and supplies for participants who meet eligibility requirements.
-Many programs at Kish qualify for WIOA assistance!
+WIOA Youth offers out-of-school youth (16-24 years old) an opportunity to participate in training that will assist them in obtaining employment.
+Funding through WIOA provides financial assistance with tuition, books and supplies for participants who meet eligibility requirements.
+Many programs at Kish qualify for WIOA assistance.

 Those who are eligible may receive support to help meet educational goals such as:

-If you meet any of the criteria above, please contact us to see what support may be available to you!
+If you meet any of the criteria above, please contact us to see what support may be available to you or complete the WIOA Youth Prescreening Form below:

 If you meet the above eligibility, funding may be available to cover tuition for the following programs: